TrucksZBucks/Elijah_BlueStampPortfolio/index.md

 # BlueStamp Floor Cleaning Robot
 This project involves a Arduino-controlled self-driving floor-cleaning robot.
-It uses an ultrasonic sensor and two obstacle avoidance modules to steer out of the way of obstructions.
-As an extra modification I added remote-controlled LED lights for decoration of the car, which turned out very nice.
+It uses an ultrasonic sensor and two obstacle avoidance modules that detect objects using imperceptible sound and light respectively to steer out of the way of obstructions.
+Attached to the back is a small vacuum that can pick up scraps and other small particles.
+As an extra modification I added LED ring lights for some decoration.
+I later implemented a website remote control that can make the lights flash different patterns.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |